Skip to main content

 • Local stdio MCP server, spawned by the host as a subprocess.

-• Identity is TALLY_AGENT_ID if set, otherwise mcp-default (auto-upserted on first tool call).
+• Identity is TALLY_AGENT_ID if set, otherwise the token-bound agent, otherwise mcp-default (auto-upserted on first tool call).

 • Wallet defaults to the first wallet attached to the agent.
 Restart the MCP host to refresh the cache after granting a new permission.